 Prize money, rewards and recognition

-The students are voting for the scientist they think should win €500 for their own science engagement ideas.
+Throughout the Zone, students will vote for the scientist they think should win €500 for their own public engagement ideas.

-This could be school visits, science fair exhibits, videos or podcasts, blogs, arranging class visits to your lab or office… as long as it’s involving people outside of science, it’s a good idea.
+The prize money can be used for anything involving people outside of science.
+Some examples could be school visits, science fair exhibits, videos or podcasts, blogs, or arranging class visits to your lab or office.

-For students though, considering who to vote for is an important part of the activity.
-It gives students a reason to think critically about the work scientists do, and deepens their involvement in the activity.
-Please keep this in mind if you’re asked ‘Why should we vote for you?’.
+For students, considering who to vote for is an important part of the activity.
+It gives them a reason to think critically about the work scientists do and deepens their involvement in the activity.
+Please keep this in mind if they ask ‘Why should we vote for you?’

 Participation certificates for all

-After your Zone we will send you a certificate as a record of your efforts in engaging students with science.
+After your participation in the Zone we will send you a certificate as a record of your efforts in engaging students with science.

-Most of all, whatever time you can give to the activity, you have the thanks of teachers and families across Ireland.
-On their behalf, thank you! 🙌
+Most of all, whatever time you can give to the activity, you have the thanks of teachers and families across the Republic of Ireland.
+On their behalf, thank you!

 Get the exclusive I’m a Scientist Twitter badge